Huraqan/immo-eliza-scraping-oracle-estate/README.md

 ## Description

-Oracle Estate is a robust and reliable real estate scraping program ready to assist you with market analysis, competitive intelligence, or other real estate-related applications.

-Designed to extract, structure, and save real estate data from the immoweb.be website.
+Oracle Estate is a robust and reliable designed to extract, structure, and save real estate data from the immoweb.be website.
+It is based on scrapy.

 #### Program Workflow